The HAVC internship program provides opportunities for students to gain hands-on experience in the arts and to engage in community service.

 You may also contact museums, schools, professional offices, or arts organizations not on this list.
 There is a rich resource of internship sites outside of Santa Cruz and we encourage you to reach out and develop a partnership with an agency that interests you!

-**Here is a link to the Google Drive with descriptions of the internships and forms.
+**Here is a link to a Google Drive with descriptions of the internships and forms.
 You must be logged in to your UCSC email account to get access.**

 You should meet with the HAVC undergraduate adviser and discuss your options for an internship placement one quarter before you plan to do the internship.
 Once you have selected an organization that you would like to work with, you must contact the agency sponsor directly.
 They may ask for a resumé and require that you do an interview before accepting you as an intern.
 You should discuss your interest in working with the organization, what skills and training you bring, and what you hope to learn.
 If there is a specific project you would like to work on, let them know.
 Once accepted, you must find a HAVC faculty supervisor, complete a learning contract with your faculty and agency, and enroll for credit.